Fania/franz-marc/README.md

 ## Todos

+- [ ] change handleColourReplacement to colourBlock ?
 - [ ] add short info about me to about plus contact?
 - [ ] create gallery "slideshow" that cycles through different options
 - [ ] re-enable motion.js in html!!!!